ethereum-optimism/optimism-starter/README.md

 This will:

-- Start a Next.js dev server,
+- Start a vite dev server,
 - Start the `@wagmi/cli` in [**watch mode**](https://wagmi.sh/cli/commands/generate#options) to listen to changes in our contracts, and instantly generate code,
-- Start an Anvil instance (Mainnet Fork) on an RPC URL.
+- Start an Anvil instance (Optimism Goerli Fork) on an RPC URL.

 ## Deploy our contract to Anvil